BigSoftVideo/AVA360VR/project.md

 #### Transcripts

-Transcripts should be prepared with our software DOTE (Distributed Open Transcription Environment), which is currently in beta-testing.
+Transcripts should be prepared with our software _DOTE_ (Distributed Open Transcription Environment), which is currently in beta-testing (as of May 2021).
-The transcript projects prepared with DOTE can be opened natively in AVA360VR.
+The transcript projects prepared with _DOTE_ can be opened natively in _AVA360VR_.
+First, create a transcript that is synced to the master 360 video for the _AVA360VR_ project you have created.
+The _DOTE_ transcript project can be created in the Transcript folder and it will automatically be readable within _AVA360VR_.
-Transcripts can be live edited in DOTE while viewing them in _AVA360VR_.
+Moreover, it can be edited live in _DOTE_ on the desktop and refreshed in real-time in the transcript viewer in VR.

 #### Images